shoeffner/monty/05_ErrorsDebugging/slides.md

 - If you identified the problem: fix it.
 - It happens only in one out of 100 iterations?
 Great, let's check the debugger!

+\note{
+Despite what everyone tells you: even though there are debuggers (and some of them are great!), most of the time a simple `print` already reveals your problems.
+Just don't forget to delete it again!
+}

 # Debugging